cmu-lib/CCDL_pgh_202008/virtual-setup/zoom-procedures.md

 CCDL staff will provide you with a link to join a Zoom call for each day during training.
 _Please do not share this link._

+**Check your email or the `#2020-june-training` Slack channel for the Zoom links each day.
+They go out ~1 hour prior to the beginning of the session.**

 On the first day of instruction, we will ask you to introduce yourself on the Zoom call so please be ready with computer audio (more on that below).

 ### Joining a Zoom call via link